Good Money Habits to Help You Take Control of Your Finances

-With this useful advice, it doesn't have to be as overwhelming as it seems.
+With these helpful tips, it doesn't have to be as overwhelming as it seems.

 Good saving and spending habits are key to helping you stay out of financial trouble and on top of regular or even unexpected expenses.
 It’s amazing how much money can just slip away if you’re not paying attention—and how much can be saved if you are.

-- Recognize your “money mentality.”
 Are you in the habit of avoiding the topic of money?
 Do you spend like there will always be more?
 Attitudes unconsciously drive habits until you’re aware of them.
-To find your money mentality, check out this article by Lauren Bowling†, Four Main Money Mentalities and How to Find Yours.
+To help find your money mentality, check out this article by Lauren Bowling†, Four Main Money Mentalities and How to Find Yours.

-- Track your finances.
 You might not do it forever, but it's super instructive.
 Not just the big stuff, but the lattes and lunches as well.
-Our new digital tools on Hub can help you track and categorize your expenses.
+Our new digital tools on The Hub can help you track and categorize your expenses.
 See this article to learn more about keeping an eye on your spending and saving.

-- Avoid the “one-click” buying impulse.
-Retail companies don’t make online buying easy so you’ll spend less.
+Retail companies make shopping online extraordinarily easy, which can make overspending even easier.
 We’ve got advice on Four Ways to Stop Overspending Online.

 A reward like a vacation or paid off credit card will help motivate you to stick to these good habits.
 Use Savings Goal Getter℠ to watch your progress.